-Catherine Latimore was a native of England.
+Catherine Lattimore was a native of England.
 After much hunting I’ve been able to find a record which I hope answers the ‘how old was she’ question.
-According to the 1828 Australian census, Catherine gave her age as thirty and that she was born in 1798.
+According to the 1828 Australian census, Catherine gave her age as thirty and that she was born in either 1797 or 1798.
 All the other records on the census match from what is known about her.
 Catherine is also recorded with the spelling of Lattimore along with Latimore, Latimer and Lattimoore and at one stage even Lettermore so it gets a bit confusing.
-Those whom I knew to be her parents it would appear are not.
-So back down that road.
-I’ll update as soon as I can identify who her parents were.

-Catherine was convicted at the Warwick Lent Assizes at the age of 15 or 16.
-Some records state this was at Somerset.
+Catherine was convicted at the Warwick Lent Assizes I’m estimating at the age of 15 or 16.
 This occurred on the 29th March 1813 for the charge of larceny.
 She was accused of stealing from a shop.
-Catherine was sentenced to death which was commuted to transportation aboard the Wanstead to the colony for 7 years.
+Catherine was sentenced to death which was commuted to transportation aboard the Wanstead to the colony of Australia for 7 years.
+(However on other muster records it says ‘life’).
 This was not the first time Catherine had fronted the Warwick Assizes.
-She had previously been tried at the Warwick Lent Assizes in 1808 for larceny.
-On that occasion she had been acquitted .
-Perhaps her young years was the reason she was acquitted at that time?
+She had previously been tried at the Warwickshire Lent Assizes in 1808 for larceny.
+On that occasion she had been acquitted, perhaps her young years was the reason she was acquitted at that time or not enough evidence?
+At that time she was recorded as Cathe Latimoore.

 John and Catherine were recorded in the 1828 census as still living in Prospect.
-By now John and Catherine had three children.
-John aged 6, Diana aged 4 and Susannah aged 2.
+By this time, John and Catherine had three children.
+John aged 6, Diana aged 4 (my 3rd ggm who would go onto marry William London) and Susannah aged 2.
 They gave their religion as Protestant.
 During this time John was working as a Police Constable and pound-keeper in Parramatta.
-However the case went with the Carr’s turned out, John must have been acquitted of wrong-doing as he was still a constable in 1837 and appears in print at different quarter-sessions (court hearings) in a witness/prosecuting role for different cases.
+However the case with the Carr’s turned out?
+John must have been quit of wrong-doing as he was still a constable in 1837 and appears in print at different quarter-sessions (court hearings) in a witness/prosecuting role for different cases.

 One of John’s roles whilst he was employed as a constable included bringing up prisoners (convicts still serving their terms) from Parramatta to Windsor in carts and conveying them to their places of allocation and work.
 John eventually left the police force and relocated his family to the Upper Colo where he bought 60 acres of land on the Comleroy Road near Slopes Road in the Kurrajong.
 The Kurrajong being not far from the township of Richmond in the Hawkesbury district of New South Wales.
 The property had been apparently known as “The Garden of Commons” for which I have not so far been able to find any references.
 During their married lives they added to their family Elisabeth Riley, Edward Riley and Martha Riley.
 John died on the 23rd January 1854.
 According to his grave headstone he was aged 61 and is buried at St. Peter’s Cemetery in Richmond.